frederic-perez/AmE-dictionary/data/idioms.md

 __hands off__ An instruction for one to refrain from touching or handling (something or someone).
 (Usually said imperatively.) _Hey, hands off those cookies, they’re for after dinner!_
 __handwaving__ _n_ :astonished: Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
 __hang on (someone’s) words__ To listen very closely, intently, or with obsequious attention to what someone is saying.
+__hang one’s head__ Express shame or contrition.
+For example, _No need to hang your head-you’ve done the best you can._
 __hang someone out to dry__ To abandon someone who is in trouble.
 __hangdog look__ A self-pitying expression of abjection, defeat, shame, or guilt.
 __hanging offense__ A crime, misdeed, or impropriety that is (hyperbolically) perceived to warrant death by hanging.
 Primarily heard in US.